 Figure 1 illustrates the AIML functional framework.

-Figure 1⸺AIML-based Functional framework
+Figure 1⸺AIML-based Functional framework.

 The Data Collection is a function that provides input data to the Model Training and Model Inference functions.
-Data collection may include data preparation, i.e., data pre-processing and formatting depending on the use case.
+Data collection may include data preparation, i.e., data pre-processing and formatting depending on the use case and the heavy task of carefully labeling data for supervised learning or finding patterns in unlabeled data for unsupervised learning.
 Examples may include measurements from STAs and APs, or feedback from the Actor function.

 Model Training is a function that performs the AIML model initialization, training (if applicable), validation, and testing.
 The Model Update signaling delivers an updated or trained model to the Model Inference function.
 The Model Deployment signaling is an initialized, trained (if applicable), validated, and tested AIML model to the Model Inference function.
 Details of the Model Deployment and Model Update procedures are use case-specific and out of scope.